rredgrave11621/AAGCN-VSL-Detection/README.md

 Change the path of the input dataset.
 The code will read all videos in the folder.

+In this coding file (Total (VSL)), there are 2 options:
+1. Train new.
+2. Train continuely from the model that was trained on the AUTSL dataset.

+Uncomment the part of the code that you want to use.

+# Evaluation
+We use k-fold in this project with k is defined as 10.
+The 10 trained models will be stored in the "checkpoints" folder.
+The final output will print out the best accuracy.

 # Acknoledgement
 This project is built by iBME lab at Hanoi University of Science and Technology, Vietnam.